Yaduku/Git_Yadu/README.md

 # Git_Yadu
 This Project is for Keeping all the Python repositories of Deep Learning
+This is For Learning Purpose for maintaining all the codes Learned duirng Deep Learning classes